 History and Physical

-The majority of abdominal aortic aneurysms are identified incidentally during an examination for another unrelated pathology.
+Most abdominal aortic aneurysms are identified incidentally during an examination for another unrelated pathology.
 Most individuals are asymptomatic.
-Palpation of the abdomen usually reveals a non-tender,pulsatile abdominal mass.
+Palpation of the abdomen usually reveals a non-tender, pulsatile abdominal mass.
 Enlarging aneurysms can cause symptoms of abdominal, flank, or back pain.
 Compression of adjacent viscera can cause gastrointestinal (GI) or renal manifestations.

-Rupture of an abdominal aortic aneurysm is life-threatening.
-These patients may present in shock often with diffuse abdominal pain and distension.
+The rupture of an abdominal aortic aneurysm is life-threatening.
+These patients may present in shock, often with diffuse abdominal pain and distension.
 However, the presentation of patients with this type of ruptured aneurysm can vary from subtle to quite dramatic.
 Most patients with a ruptured abdominal aortic aneurysm die before hospital arrival.
 On physical exam, the patient may have tenderness over the aneurysm or demonstrate signs of embolization.
-The aneurysm may rupture into adjacent viscera or vessels presenting with GI bleeding or congestive heart failure due to the aortocaval fistula.
-Physical exam should also look for other associated aneurysms.
+The aneurysm may rupture into adjacent viscera or vessels, presenting with GI bleeding or congestive heart failure due to the aortocaval fistula.
+A physical exam should also look for other associated aneurysms.
 The most common associated aneurysm is an iliac artery aneurysm.
-Peripheral aneurysms are also associated in approximately 5 % of patients, of which popliteal artery aneurysms are the most common.
+Peripheral aneurysms are also associated with approximately 5 % of patients, of which popliteal artery aneurysms are the most common.

 Most of these aneurysms are located below the origin of the renal arteries.
 They may be classified as saccular (localized) or fusiform (circumferential).
 More than 90% of abdominal aortic aneurysms are fusiform.
 Some people may develop an inflammatory abdominal aortic aneurysm characterized by intense inflammation, a thickened peel, and adhesions to adjacent structures.
 Angiography is now rarely done to make the diagnosis because of the superior images obtained with CT scans.

-For those patients with allergies to contrast, MRA is an option.
+For those patients with allergies to contrast media, MRA is an option.
 An echocardiogram is recommended as many patients also tend to have associated heart disease.

-If surgery is necessary, all patients need routine blood work, including a cross match.
+All patients need routine blood work, including a cross-match if surgery is necessary.
 Patients with comorbidity like diabetes, COPD, or heart disease should be seen by the relevant specialist and cleared for surgery.

 Treatment / Management

-The treatment of unruptured abdominal aortic aneurysm has changed over time.
-Treatment is recommended when it reaches 5 cm to 5.5 cm, is demonstrated as rapidly enlarging > 0.5 cm over 6 months, or becomes symptomatic.
+The treatment of unruptured abdominal aortic aneurysms has changed over time.
+Treatment is recommended when the aneurysm diameter reaches 5 to 5.5 cm, is demonstrated as rapidly enlarging for greater than 0.5 cm over six months, or becomes symptomatic.
 Open surgical repair via transabdominal or retroperitoneal approach has been the gold standard.
 Endovascular repair from a femoral arterial approach is now applied for most repairs, especially in older and higher-risk patients.
 Endovascular therapy is recommended in patients who are not candidates for open surgery.
 This includes patients with severe heart disease and/or other comorbidities that preclude open repair.
 A ruptured abdominal aortic aneurysm warrants emergency repair.
 The endovascular approach for ruptured AAA has demonstrated superior results and survival compared to open repair if the anatomy is suitable, but the mortality rates remain high.
 The risk of surgery is influenced by the patient's age, the presence of renal failure, and the status of the cardiopulmonary system.

-All patients with small abdominal aortic aneurysms who do not undergo repair need periodic follow up with an ultrasound every 6 to 12 months to ensure that the aneurysm is not expanding.
+All patients with small abdominal aortic aneurysms who do not undergo repair need periodic follow-ups with an ultrasound every 6 to 12 months to ensure the aneurysm is not expanding.

-Anatomic eligibility for endovascular aortic aneurysm repair is mainly based on three major indexes, including 1. the proximal aortic neck, 2. common iliac arteries, and 3. external iliac and common femoral arteries.
+Traditionally, the anatomic eligibility for endovascular aortic aneurysm repair was mainly based on three major indexes, 1. the proximal aortic neck, 2. common iliac arteries, and 3. external iliac and common femoral arteries.
 The mentioned index areas characterize the proximal and distal landing zones.
 In the proximal aortic neck of less than 15 mm, an endovascular approach is not indicated.
 However, the endovascular approach to managing complex aortic aneurysms has been widely approved.
 The endovascular approach might be utilized in managing thoracoabdominal, pararenal, and juxtarenal aneurysms.